 Nafeesha is a doctoral student at Vanderbilt University's Peabody College obtaining her Doctorate of Education in Leadership and Learning in Organizations.

-Expertise: Leadership & Management, Finance & Facilities, Operations
+Expertise: Inclusive Leadership & Management, DEI, Organizational Strategy

 Expertise: Human Capital & Talent, Operations, Data and Analysis

-I love coaching because I believe it has the power to change the world.
-I think of coaching as an opportunity to support another leader in becoming and living into the best possible version of themselves.
-Leaders operating with conviction and strength are our strongest tool in transforming education, and indeed, transforming the world.
-After spending several years as a classroom teacher, I have coached and managed hundreds of teachers and leaders across school systems.
-Currently, I serve as an Executive Coach and Director of Learning and Development for OneGoal’s regional Executive Directors.
-My coaching style is mostly investigative, driven by the values, priorities and needs of the client, though my extensive experience in schools, school systems and non-profits enable me to provide meaningful tactical support when helpful as well.
+- Coaching Philosophy: I love coaching because I believe in people, and I believe leaders who are living into their fullest and most authentic selves have the power to change the world.
+For me, coaching as an opportunity to support leaders in becoming and consistently showing up as the best possible version of themselves.
+My coaching is designed to build personal leadership and create new leader-generated insights by exploring the values, priorities and needs of my clients.
+I believe in creating spaces for reflection, learning, and growth by asking powerful questions and listening deeply.
+That said, my extensive experience in schools, school systems and non-profits also enable me to understand context and/or provide meaningful tactical support when helpful.
 Particular areas of expertise include: team leadership, managing through several layers of management, robust staff learning and development programming, special education, and values-based learning and leadership development.
-I’d love to work with you!

 Expertise: Leadership & Management, Human Capital & Talent